Contact the GG Archives

 Mr. Stead, with Oliver Crom Well's Pistol and a Statue of General Gordon

 Mr. Stead, with Oliver Crom Well's Pistol and a Statue of General Gordon.
-The American Review of Reviews (June 1912) p.
-696. GGA Image ID # 10581902ca
+The American Review of Reviews, June 1912.
+GGA Image ID # 10581902ca

-Mr. Stead's last visit to the United States was in 1907 when he participated in the meetings of the Peace Congress.
+Mr. Stead's last visit to the United States was in 1907, when he participated in the meetings of the Peace Congress.
 Nobody in these recent years had been more active and zealous than he for the cause of international harmony.

 A Garden Party at Cambridge House, Wimbledon.
 Mr. Stead in Argument with Herbert Burrows and Another Guest

-He was, moreover, a firm believer in the wisdom of maintaining the navy of the United States as an agency of peace and a beneficent factor in the harmony and progress of the whole Western Hemisphere.
+He was, moreover, a firm believer in the wisdom of maintaining the navy of the United States as an agency of peace and a kind factor in the harmony and progress of the whole Western Hemisphere.

 Three of his four sons were trained by him in practical journalism and the business of publishing.
 The eldest of these, his namesake, died several years ago.
 The other two, Alfred and Henry, will continue to carry on the Review of Reviews and the business of Stead's Publishing House.